Gary C. Dahle, Attorney at Law

 Nevertheless, the above provisions may be understood to mean that:

-• the minor child must have resided in Minnesota for six months before application can be filed to change the child's name,
+• the minor child must have resided in Minnesota for six months before application can be filed to change the minor child’s name, and

-• any application by a parent to change a minor's name must be brought in the county where the minor resides.
+• any Application by a parent to change a minor child’s name must be brought in the county where the minor child

 Normally, an Application for a name change will identify the addresses of both: